pgbouncer/pgbouncer/doc/config.md

 Default: 1

-### stats_period
+### log_stats

-Period for writing aggregated stats into log.
+Write aggregated statistics into the log, every `stats_period`.
+This can be disabled if external monitoring tools are used to grab the same data from `SHOW` commands.

-Default: 60
+Default: 1

 ### verbose